kmkhant/SocialMediaApp/README.md

 * mongoose for database
 * mvc design pattern without views ( i don't need views bcuz i used react XD )

+# Features
+Basic CRUD posts with like, comment functions.

 # Thanks for reading

 Let me know if you want to create a project together, I'm also looking for people to code any projects.